Coconut oil has been used for millennia as a catch-all health remedy.

 It's important to take monolaurin at least twice a day, preferably three times a day for best effect!

-Taking monolaurin three times a day keeps the antimicrobial properties in your blood for the entire day - and it gives you a steady source of ketones - independent of a ketogenic or low-carbohydrate diet.
+Similar to MCT oil, taking monolaurin three times a day keeps the antimicrobial properties in your blood for the entire day - and it gives you a steady source of ketones - independent of a ketogenic or low-carbohydrate diet.

 Start low and work your way up with monolaurin.
 This is due to the “die-off” or “detox overload” that can be triggered when first killing microbes.